LexiFi/menhir/doc/new-rule-syntax-blog-post.md

 This post is a shameless advertisement for Menhir, a parser generator for OCaml.
-It illustrates Menhir's new input syntax, which was introduced on November 12, 2018.
+It illustrates Menhir's new input syntax, which was introduced on November 13, 2018.
+The code fragments shown below are excerpts of valid `.mly` files.

 ## Ingredients

-Suppose I have the following terminal symbols:
+Suppose I would like to parse and evaluate our good old friends, the arithmetic expressions.
+For instance, the string `"(3 + 4) * 5 - 9"` should be accepted and evaluated to the value `26`.

+I assume that I have a lexical that can chop up this string into a stream of basic tokens, or terminal symbols.
+My alphabet of terminal is the following:

 ```
 %token<int> INT
 %token PLUS MINUS TIMES DIV LPAREN RPAREN EOL
 ```

-Based on this alphabet, I would like to define the syntax of our good old friends, the arithmetic expressions.
+Based on this alphabet, I wish define the syntax of (and obtain a parser for) arithmetic expressions.
 This exercise may seem old and tired, but let me try and see if I can add some new spice and style to it.
 In fact, let me do it twice, in two slightly different ways.

 So, how would you like your arithmetic expressions cooked?